bekk/bekk-christmas/post/talks/time-for-a-new-years-resolution.md

   Eve, and the story of Cinderella will soon reveal itself once again.
 Relax.

-  During December, we hope to have given you a tiny spark in the back of your head. *Share more with others, try presenting more, in the year to come*.
+  During December, we hope to have given you a tiny spark in the back of your head.
+Share more with others, try presenting more, in the year to come.
 We promise you that it will be worth it!
 authors:
   - Nicolai August Hagen
 ---